How do I add an assignment?

 Add due date to Calendar.
 (Optional)

-If you would like your assignment due date to be added automatically to the Calendar tool, check the Add due date to Calendar box.
+If you would like your assignment due date to be added automatically to the Calendar in your class, check the Add due date to calendar box.

 Add an announcement.
 (Optional)

 If you would like an announcement to be automatically posted to the site regarding the open date for your assignment, check the Add an announcement about the open date to Announcements box.
 If you enable an announcement about the option date, you will also have the option to choose an email notification for the announcement.

 Note: The announcement will be posted immediately when you post your assignment, regardless of the actual open date of the assignment itself.
 This option is best used to announce changes in a due date, or the availability of a newly posted item.

 You may display your assignment to everyone in the site (the default), or to selected groups.